jjpdx/GraphPathGenerator/README.md

  * Way to import existing graph.
  * Zooming for use on very large imported graphs.
  * Better controls for more quickly creating graphs.
+ * Reexamine parameter inheritance for Blazor components, avoid having two working lists of each component.
+ * Reexamine PathfinderService's handling of reused data.

 ## Bugs
 Known bugs: